adap/flower/examples/flower-secure-aggregation/README.md

 flwr run --run-config 'num_server_rounds=5'
 ```

-### Alternative wasy of running the example
+### Run with the Deployment Engine

-TODO: point to docs
+> \[!NOTE\]
+> An update to this example will show how to run this Flower project with the Deployment Engine and TLS certificates, or with Docker.

 ## Amend the example for practical usage